Hierarchyj/Hierarchyj/README.md

 1. Blasphemers.
 2. Weird people with a nauseating diagnosis or fetish(I strongly refer to pedophilia, zoophilia and other highly sexual and suggestive associates.
-If friended beforehand, then it's ok).
+If friended beforehand, then it's ok.
+I understand.).
 3. Adults(unless I personally know you myself or unless I take the initiative to interact with you myself.)
 4. Minors under the age of 13
 5. People who obsess over ships from any fandoms in particular.
 6. Satanists.
 7. Cultists(This actually falls under an iwc list.
 Just don't project your beliefs)
-<p align="center">exploiting my boundaries won't really do any damage.
+<p align="center">Going over my boundaries won't really do any damage.
 I just find these types of people insufferable and annoying at times.
 I'll probably just end up ignoring you.

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌